 Class action lawsuits in the United States in the 1990s set the stage for the negotiation of a settlement agreement with Swiss banks, as well as other U.S. government executive agreements with Germany, France, and Austria that dealt with claims arising from unpaid Holocaust-era insurance policies, the use of forced and slave labor, the illegal seizure of private and communal/religious property, and other issues.
 The U.S. Special Envoy leads advocacy on these issues and serves on the boards of several institutions and international organizations dedicated to Holocaust-era restitution and remembrance.

-In addition, the office of the Special Envoy:
+In addition, the Special Envoy:

 - Works closely with the U.S. Department of State’s Special Envoy to Monitor and Combat Anti-Semitism in advancing U.S. efforts to combat anti-Semitism, including Holocaust denial and revisionism.